People Leadership Group

 The People Leadership Group is one of the LEP Board’s sub-groups.
 It leads on all People-themed agendas within the Heart of the South West Strategic Economic Plan (SEP).
 It requires appropriate expertise, capacity and governance to oversee its ambitious agenda.

 People Leadership Group resources

 The Construction Labour and Skills Steering Group has been set up as a LEP partnership involving representatives from HotSW local authorities, the construction industry and education and training providers to oversee the delivery of the HotSW Strategic Plan for Construction Labour and Skills and associated action plan.
-The Group is chaired by Frances Brennan, HotSW LEP Board member and LEP Champion for Construction Labour & Skills, and the core aims of the group are:
+The core aims of the group are:

 To create the conditions for sustainable growth in the local construction sector by building stakeholder awareness, ownership and responsiveness to the local construction labour and skills challenge.